What are Personalization Platform services

 In this chapter

-- Authentication in Customer's Canvas Hub - an article explaining all aspects of authentication - supported OAuth2 flows, instructions for app registration and auth API usage.
+- Authentication — an article explaining all aspects of authentication: supported OAuth2 flows, instructions for app registration, and the Auth API usage.

 - How-to guides — the recipes of how to accomplish specific tasks.

-- Storefront integration - instructions on creating custom integrations using the Storefront JS library.
-Another point is imbedding the Simple Editor in your application where customers can personalize print products.
+- Storefront integration — instructions on creating custom integrations using the Storefront JS library.
+Another point is imbedding the Simple Editor or other Workflow Elements in your application where customers can personalize print products.

-- API Reference - auto-generated documentation for the APIs.
+- API Reference — interactive documentation for the APIs.

 For the information about new APIs and features important for the developers, refer to the Release Notes.
 Note, it contains the information important only for the developers, so you may want to check the Release Notes of the user guide or the Editor SDK separately.